 The house is the venue for front row activities in the Icelandic cultural calendar: Reykjavík International Film and Literary Festivals, Iceland Airwaves and The Nordic Fashion Biennale—launched by the Nordic House.

 The Nordic House is designed by acclaimed Finnish modernist architect Alvar Aalto (1898-1976).
-The house is one of his later works, a hidden gem among the better known masterpieces, and features most of Aalto’s signature traits.
-These are evident in the ultramarine blue ceramic rooftop that takes its organic shape from the mountain row in the background, the central well in the library and the extensive use of white, tile and wood throughout the building.
+The house is one of his later works, a hidden gem among the better-known masterpieces, and features most of Aalto’s signature traits.
+These are evident in the ultramarine blue ceramic rooftop that takes its organic shape from the mountain row in the background, the central well in the library and the extensive use of tile, wood and white plaster throughout the building.

 Alvar Aalto also designed the furnishings in most of his buildings.
 In the Nordic house, all installed furnishings, lamps and almost all of the furniture are by Aalto.